 2013 Audi Q5 Interior

 Reviewers say that the 2013 Audi Q5 features a well-constructed cabin that’s filled with luxurious, high-quality materials.
 Even the base model features decorative wood trim inlays, while buyers can customize the Q5’s interior with options like ash, oak or brushed aluminum trim.
 More than one test driver also comments on the Q5’s attractive interior design, saying that the cabin has an elegant, upscale feel.
+However, some say the Q5's MMI infotainment system could be easier to use.

 - "Despite being one of the more-affordable Audis, the Q5 maintains the brand's high standard for interior materials, detail assembly, and classy design." -- Consumer Guide